 Rather than providing an exhaustive issues narrative in 2010, this update efficiently notes, at-a-glance, the current top issues that today require focus by leaders in both the public and private sectors – inclusive of grassroots, community-based leaders to elected public officials and all downtown Phoenix constituents in between.
 Click on Affordable Housing to begin with the first priority issue, or click on any of the pull-down tabs at the top of this page for any other priority issue of interest to you.

-We thank our 2010 event organizers who volunteered their time and energy planning the two-day event, facilitating discussions, and summarizing key points:
+We thank our 2010 event organizers who volunteered their time and energy planning the event, facilitating discussions, and summarizing key points:

 - Reid Butler, moderator, Environment